Pasta Parties and Carb Loading

 After training, your muscles are PRIMED for glucose absorption.
 This is when your muscles are especially sensitive to insulin (the hormone that tells your muscles to absorb sugar) and are craving those carbs the most.

-With proper post-workout nutrition strategies, eating a meal with a mix of complex and simple carbohydrates right after training will ensure that your muscles:
+With proper post-workout nutrition strategies, eating a meal with a mix of complex and simple carbs right after training will ensure that your muscles:

 Refill their glycogen stores for your next training session.